Wildapfel/Wildapfel/README.md

 # *Hello World*

-I am a bioinformatician and programmer with a Bachelor's in Molecular Biology & Biotechnology and a Master's in Bioinformatics.
-I emphasize reproducibility and scalability in bioinformatics projects.
-I am a versatile programmer who uses different programming languages for computational/scientific tasks: **Python • C  • Java • R • Bash • LaTeX**.
+I am a bioinformatician with a Bachelor's in Molecular Biology & Biotechnology and a Master's in Bioinformatics.
+In my  projects, I emphasize reproducibility and scalability.
+To the end, I am a versatile programmer who uses different programming languages for computational/scientific tasks: **Python • C  • Java • R • Bash • LaTeX**.

 I am open for collaboration and freelance work.